 Minor to moderate dehydration can cause the following symptoms:

-- Dryness in mouth, you feel stickiness as well.
+- Dryness in the mouth, you feel stickiness as well.
 You take the help of your saliva to make your mouth wet.

 - sleep for longer hours and for repeated times.
 Feel inactiveness and weakness as well.